 - Let’s add first class support for cascade delete (so you as the developer can test out your code and enjoy the rest of your day)

 - Let’s add a brand new abstraction on top of the existing SQL, which we’ll use to fetch data

 - Raw SQL is shameful

 - We should not use RDBMS to its full capacity, but rather we’ll keep our “code” portable with this abstraction on top of SQL and we’ll use only a common subset

 One medium sized insurance company managed to forget the “where” part of a fairly simple SQL update script.
 They ended up resetting ALL invoice amounts to 1 EUR.
 Thanks to regular backups and transaction logging, they were able to restore their backup and roll back their transactions right up to 1 minute prior to this accidental update.Had they not had both of those, I can’t even begin to imagine what the consequences would have been.
 Just to clarify things, “Transaction Log” logging is disabled by default in SQL Server and you need to actually know what you are doing and turn it on before disaster strikes.

 If you are thinking to yourself, well of course they had backup – they are an insurance company after all – think again.

-I also happen to know a case of a decent sized bank which managed not to create backups of their production data for a whole month.
+I also happen to know of a decent sized bank that managed not to create backups of their production data for a whole month.
 How is that even possible?
 The person who was supposed to put in the magnetic tape was on a vacation.
 They ended up “creating” their backups with no tape in the backup machine.